 What if the prize is not cash?

 Not every gambling prize in Massachusetts is necessarily in cash.
 The Mass Lottery has given away season tickets to Red Sox or Patriots games in the past.
-One of the two casinos might have drawings for cars or vacations.
-Even a charitable organization’s raffle might yield a noncash prize.
+One of the MA casinos might have drawings for cars or vacations.
+Even a charitable organization’s raffle might yield a non-cash prize.

 Unfortunately, taxpayers do not get a free pass on tangible prizes.
 In fact, the winner must report the prize as income equivalent to the fair market value (or as close as can be estimated) of the prize.
 So, for tax purposes, a person who wins a $50,000 automobile is no different from a person who wins $50,000 in cash.
 You will either receive a 1099-MISC from the prize-awarding entity, or you will need to fill one out yourself and include the value as part of your regular income on your main return.

 This can present quite a problem for the winner.
 If the prize’s value represents a significant uptick in your tax bill, you might find yourself in arrears to both federal and state tax authorities over the win.
 In that case, your only recourse might be to sell the prize and pay off the taxes on it with the proceeds.
 Of course, there’s no guarantee that the prize will sell for the full price, either.

 The bottom line is that prize winners need to consider the tax implications of their win before they officially accept the prize as their own property.
 The happy event of winning a boat, car, or house can quickly become a nightmare and an albatross around someone’s neck.
 It might be a better idea to accept a cash payout on the prize, if possible.